auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ## Important Notes

 The checkpoint will be graded based on the output of your programs, the correctness of the structure of your repository, and the style of your code.
 You may be penalized and receive a lower grade if the printed text by your program does not match (wrong letters, additional spaces, or newlines, incorrectly computed result) the correct one.
 Please check your code and output before submitting it to GitHub or Canvas.
 Ensure the outcome of your program matches the specified output on this page.
 Do not forget to print a `\n` control sequence to go to a new line after the last message from your program.
+Format real numbers precisely to the number of decimal places specified in the sample output.
 Ensure that your code style is consistent, meaning the code is properly indented, groups of code are separated by blank lines, variable names are consistent in naming style, and describe in a compact manner the data stored in them.
 Your files and directories must be properly named as per the requirements outlined at the bottom of the page.
 Moreover, your repository should not contain additional files with unrelated code, especially within the folder designated for lab tasks.
 If you are told to use a particular function, you must base your solution on that function even if there exists a better solution without the use of it.
 Do not hesitate to contact your practice instructor on Canvas under the Discussions tab if you have any questions.

 ## Problem #1: Swap Two Numbers